 If there’s one thing we can all agree on, it’s that we want to feel good.
 We want to wake up feeling optimistic , have a positive mindset throughout the day, and feel calm and satisfied as we move into the evening hours.
-Unfortunately, happiness can sometimes be elusive and many of us don’t feel quite as light and bright as we want to.
+Unfortunately, happiness can sometimes be elusive, and many of us don’t feel quite as light and bright as we would like to be.

-The connection between your hormones and mood is impossible to deny, so now onto the more important question: How can we use this connection to our advantage?
-The good news is there’s a long list of lifestyle factors that can boost your happy hormones to bring more good feelings into your life.
+The connection between your hormones and your mood is impossible to deny, so now onto the more important question: how can we use this connection to our advantage?
+The good news is there’s a long list of lifestyle factors that can boost your happy hormones and bring more good feelings into your life.

 You may have heard about the benefits of sunlight, probably in the context of vitamin D , which we get from sun exposure on the skin.
-But the truth is, sunlight can benefit our health in more ways than one.
+The truth is that sunlight can benefit our health in more ways than one.
 Research has shown that sun exposure can increase the production of serotonin.
-This explains why many of us feel down during the winter months when there is less daily sunlight and colder weather.
+This explains why many of us feel down during the winter months when there is less daily sunlight.

 Sunlight also has a powerful effect on regulating the body’s circadian rhythm (the natural, internal process that regulates sleep).
-Ample doses of sunlight during the day, and honoring the sun’s cues later in the evening, synchronizes the body to its natural wake and sleep pattern.
+Ample doses of sunlight during the day synchronizes the body to its natural wake-and-sleep pattern.

-Human connection can help boost all of the happy hormones and unfortunately with the pandemic still raging , we’re in short supply of connection these days.
+Human connection can help boost all of the happy hormones—and unfortunately, with the pandemic still raging , we’re in short supply of connection these days.
 But according to Dr. Glassman, we still have to find ways to connect if we want to feel our best: “It’s all about connection and community.”
-She recommends an app called Meet Up .
-“There are dozens of Meet Up groups for every interest—History, Trivia, Architecture, Hiking, even Pokemon Go—and all these have been shifted to save, online versions.
-There’s something for anyone,” she says.
-And while it can be frightening to take the first step to meet new people, all of your happy hormones will thank you.

 “There’s a tremendous amount of research showing that spending time in nature can help lower stress hormones and increase happy hormones,” says Dr. Glassman.
 And you don’t have to pack up all your belongings and move to the middle of nowhere, either.
 “Bringing plants in your home, hiking in the woods, setting up your desk by a window, taking a walk in the park, or even using essential oils like cedar can promote the release of happy hormones,” says Dr. Glassman.